fedellen/fedellen/README.md

 -->

 - 🔭 I’m currently working on [List Together][listTogether], a sharable grocery list app for families
-- 🌱 I’m currently learning TypeScript and React
 - 👯 I’m looking to collaborate on Game Development, lets hear your ideas!
-- 💬 Ask me about Indie Games, Pixel Art, and TypeScript 🔥
+- 💬 Ask me about Indie Games, Pixel Art, React, and TypeScript 🔥
 - 📫 How to reach me: `fedellen#5443` on Discord [@fedellen][twitter] on Twitter or `fedellen  @  pixelpajamastudios(DOT)com`

-#### 👨🏼‍💻 Actively searching for remote employment and/or freelance opportunities
+#### 👨🏼‍💻 I'm actively searching for remote employment and/or freelance opportunities!

 I made 🐬[Sonar Smash][sonarSmash] | ☄[Astral Defense][astralDefense]